How To Survive South Florida's Low Wind Summers

 No wind and summer blues got you down?

-(Summer months and the dreaded off season) June - September
+(Summer months and the dreaded off-season) June - September

-If you are like us here in South Florida you are probably pulling your hair out dreaming of wind.
-It's hard not being able to kite everyday.
+If you are like us here in South Florida, you are probably pulling your hair out, dreaming of wind.
+It's hard not being able to kite every day.
 Especially watching what seems like the whole world doing kite loops, handle passes, and shredding nuking winds all over social media.

-Well what can I do to get my fix?!
+Well, what can I do to get my fix?!

 The solution?